Calculate drills within complete model

 Description

 Applies drill operations within the complete scene to the respective parts.
-Information about how to use drills and the possibilities can be found below.
+Information about how to use drills and their possibilities can be found below.

 Keep in mind that drilling a selection of the scene is faster in complex models, so use Drill selected item(s) if preferred.